How do single-tooth implants work?

 Getting a dental implant requires oral surgery, generally using local anesthesia.
 Your oral surgeon will cut into your gum to expose the bone.
 Holes are drilled into the bone where the metal implant will be placed.

 After this procedure, you'll still have a gap where your tooth is missing.
-Your dentist might be able to fit a partial, temporary denture, if needed.
-A dental implant will fuse to the bone in 3-6 months, as reported by the European Federation of Periodontology.
+Your dentist might be able to fabricate a temporary solution to fill in the gap for cosmetic reasons.

 Placing the abutment

 Once the implant has properly fused with the bone, your dentist may want to place a healing cap.
-This helps the gum tissue heal correctly, usually taking around 2 weeks.
-After this, the cap is removed and the abutment is screwed onto the implant.
+This helps the gum tissue heal correctly, usually taking around two weeks.
+After this, the cap is removed, and the abutment is screwed onto the implant.
 You'll get a temporary crown while the gums finish healing around the abutment.

 Getting a crown

-Your dentist will make a final impression to create your crown, which will either be cemented or screwed to the abutment to permanently secure it in place.
+Your dentist will make a final impression to create your crown, which will either be cemented or screwed to the abutment to secure it in place permanently.
 You can treat this new "tooth" like any other in your mouth, with regular brushing and flossing to keep the gums healthy.

-According to the Academy of Periodontology, every single-tooth implant is different.
-Some of these steps may be combined or omitted, depending on the situation.
+According to the American Academy of Periodontology, every single-tooth implant is different.
+Some of these steps may be combined, depending on the situation.

-There is the possibility of an implant failing for a variety of reasons — if an infection develops, which is rare, or if the bite (the way the teeth come together) has not been properly adjusted.
+There is the possibility of an implant failing for various reasons — if an infection develops, which is rare, or if the bite (the way the teeth come together) has not been adequately adjusted.
 In addition, clenching or grinding teeth can put a lot of pressure on the implant.
 This may cause bone loss and cause the implant to break or fail.
 Poor oral hygiene and lack of regular preventive professional care can also contribute to implant failure.

-Implants may not be the easiest, but they take time in order to be healthy and secure at every step of the process.
+Implants may not be the easiest procedure, but they take time to be healthy and secure.
 Once you have your new implant and crown, make sure to take care of it — and every other part of your mouth, too!
 If you have questions about a dental implant procedure — for example, how long does a dental implant procedure take? — be sure to reach out to your dentist.